Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

-# [WIP] The Elements of Computing Systems – Building a Modern Computer from First Principles
+# The Elements of Computing Systems – Building a Modern Computer from First Principles

 I highly recommend reading the [Nand to Tetris book](https://amzn.to/3CnFJRp) for anyone interested in learning how computers work from the ground up.
 This page is a result of my notes while reading the book.